Lauri1010/NeuralNetworkML/README.md

-# Multilayer Neural Network Beta
+# Neural computing: Multilayer Neural Network with simulated annealing - beta
 Low level Multilayer backpropagation neural network developed with c++, you can easily edit.
 For those who want a sufficiently advanced but compact and easy to edit program.
 Developed with high performance and high customizability in mind.
 It is very easy to customize different types of network structures as Neurons can be setup in any way you wish so long as you create the connection rules for the network (different network structures will be developed).
 As such this is not a specially optimized network for the "standard" layered architecture, but can easily be edited to various topologies.

-Features:
+## Features:
-- Easy to edit multilayer network
+- Easy to edit multilayer network for neural computing
 - Portable skeleton struct enables easy sharing and loading from hard disk
 - Unlimited input, hidden and output neurons
 - Using two backpropagation learning systems (Gradient descent, Stochastic gradient descent)